frequently asked questions

 Q. we may find it hard to pay the fees in onE go. will this prevent my child from joining?

 A. At TYD we've always prided ourselves on offering the very best training at an affordable rate.
 We do, however, understand that it can sometimes be a struggle to pay a whole term's fees all at once.
-Please do talk to us if you have any worries or concerns over the payment of fees as instalment payment options can be made available on request.
+We offer a chance to pay in half-termly installments and you can opt for this at the time of completing your booking form.
+Please, however, do talk to us if you have any worries or concerns over the payment of fees as further instalment payment options may be made available on request.

 Q. Is there a uniform?

 A. We do not have a set uniform but do ask that students come to class every week dressed ready to move.
 Comfortable, loose-fitting clothes and flat, light shoes, suitable for movement must be worn in class.
-For productions we ask for students to have a basic black uniform - this must be plain black with no logos.
+We do have TYD-branded t-shirts and hoodies available to buy at an affordable price but this is primarily for classwork.
+For productions we ask for students to have a basic black uniform and this must be plain black with no logos (so the TYD t-shirts are not suitable).

 Q. Do you put students forward for auditions?